API Reference

 This method facilitates interaction with the user by sending a request for additional input needed to proceed with the task’s execution.
 This interaction may be needed when it’s not possible to get relevant content programmatically.

-Parameters: - task (Task): The current task for which user input is being requested.
-This object must be part
+• task (Task) – The current task for which user input is being requested.
+This object must be part of the initialized graph and dispatcher.

-• instruction (str): Instructions to the user describing the nature of the requested input.
+• instruction (str) – Instructions to the user describing the nature of the requested input.
 This string should be clear to prompt the expected response.

-• accepted_mime_types (List[str], optional): A list of acceptable MIME types for the user input.
+• accepted_mime_types (List[str], optional) – A list of acceptable MIME types for the user input.
 Defaults to [“text/html”].
 This parameter specifies the format expectations for input validation.

-Returns: - Tuple[Any, Optional[str]]: A tuple where the first element is the user’s input (data), and the second
+A tuple where the first element is the user’s input (data), and the second

 element (if available) is the MIME type of the provided data.